GerasimosTzivras/cra-template-vg-template/README.md

 ### What do we offer

-* A template for React Web Apps with Typescript
+- A template for React Web Apps with Typescript
-* Choose the presentation language utility
+- Choose the presentation language utility
-* Choose the UI framework that you use between AntDesign and Semantic UI
+- Choose the UI framework that you use between AntDesign and Semantic UI
-* Extra installed packages: react-router , bootstrap , react-query
+- Extra installed packages: react-router , bootstrap , react-query
-* Basic file and folder structure
+- Basic file and folder structure
+- Packages are updated (4/3/21)

 ## Happy hacking!